rsc-cis133DA-in-v12/CIS133DA-L5-Project-Template/README.md

 <br>

+***
+Beginning with this lesson, you will no longer be given specific points at which to save, sync, and apply commits to your work.
+It is now up to you to do this regularly throughout your project at the points that you determine.
+You will also need to write appropriate commit messages.
+If you are unsure about this, contact your Instructor.
+***

 ## Part 1: Create an Inline CSS Page
 1. Open the **template.html** file.
 2. Save the template as `inline_css.html`.
 The file should be saved in the same folder as the template.html folder.
 This is the default folder where all GitHub classroom files are saved.